shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/explaining-polygon-and-blockchain.md

 ### Processing your order - VALIDATOR or NODE

-Well, you are not the only one to order the pizza.
-People from all over your neighborhood might be ordering something.
-So there will lot of transactions.
+You are not the only one to order a pizza.
+People from all over your neighborhood might be ordering their own pizzas, so there will be lots of transactions.

-But who will ensure that these transactions are valid i.e. customer has ordered a valid pizza, the address is genuine or they have the balance to buy the pizza?
+But who will ensure that these transactions are valid i.e. customers have ordered a valid pizza, their address is genuine and they have enough money to buy the pizza?
 These tasks are done by **validators** or **nodes**.
 They do it for an extra service fee that you have included in your transaction.
 These are often referred to as **rewards**.

 ### Order accepted - CONSENSUS and PoW vs POS

-Everyone wants to be a winner and earn rewards.
-So are the validators.
-They compete with each other to validate a transaction and change the state.
+Everyone wants to be a winner and earn the rewards.
+So the validators compete with each other to validate a transaction and change the state of the blockchain.

-But among so many validators, how can all of them conclude that a particular validator has done the work and should be rewarded?
-Well, this is a question of a year-long research and is achieved through **consensus mechanisms**.
-There are various mechanisms and a lot of research is still going on to improve the efficiency of these mechanisms.
+Among so many validators, how can all of them conclude that a particular validator has performed the task and should be rewarded?
+This is a good question!
+It is achieved through consensus, a process by which the validators all agree on who is right.
+There are various consensus models and a lot of research is still going on to improve the efficiency of the consensus mechanisms used by blockchains.

 Fighting for each transaction will take a lot of time.
-So instead they compete for a **block of transactions**.
-Whoever wins the competition will take the transaction fees in that block along with a reward.
-And their block will be added to the chain of previously validated blocks.
+So instead, they compete for a **block of transactions**.
+Whoever wins the competition will take the transaction fees in that block along with a reward and their block will be added to the chain of previously validated blocks.

 There are many consensus mechanisms to decide the winner.
 Two of the most famous ones are **Proof of Work** and **Proof of Stake**.

-> Competing blocks of different validators may have overlapping transactions.
-But whoever loses, will have to remove the already included transaction from their block.
+Competing blocks from different validators may have overlapping transactions.
+If a validator promotes a transaction but is unsuccessful, they will have to remove the already included transaction from their own block.

->
-> Each block also contains a hash or say content identifier of the previous block.
-Thus we cannot alter the content of previous blocks, because this will change its hash, and hence we will need to change the hash in every succeeding block.
-This makes blockchain **immutable**.
+Each block also contains a content identifier of the previous block, known as a hash.
+Thus a transaction cannot alter the content of previous blocks, because this would change their hash, which would also need to change the hash in every prior block - but this cannot occur because the validators maintain the original hashes to be the truth, shared across the network.
+This concept is what makes blockchains immutable, inasmuch as once a transaction is confirmed it becomes part of the permanent history of the blockchain.

 ### Proof of Work vs Proof of Stake

-In the **PoW** mechanism, validators solve a cryptographical puzzle.
-Whoever solves the puzzle first will get to add their validated block in the chain and hence will be rewarded.
+In the **Proof of Work** mechanism, nodes solve a cryptographic puzzle when seeking to promote a block of transactions.
+Whoever solves the puzzle first will get to add their validated block to the chain and will be rewarded with the current block reward.

-In the **PoS** mechanism, validators need to stake some assets (crypto coins in the blockchain).
+In the **Proof of Stake** mechanism, validators need to stake some assets (cryptocurrency tokens on the blockchain).
 The amount staked and duration of stake increases the probability of the validator being chosen to add their block.
-There could be other factors apart from the amount and duration of stake.
+Some PoS protocols provide a strong reason for validators to act in good faith and not include bad or fraudulent transactions because doing so would cause them to forfeit their stake - this is commonly known as being "slashed".
+There can be other factors which govern the selection of validators apart from the amount and duration of their stake, depending on how the consensus model is set up for a given protocol.

 > **PoS** is much faster than **PoW** and can handle more transactions per second. **PoW** uses brute force to solve a cryptographic puzzle whose complexity increases with the number of blocks added to the chain.

-### Why my pizza is delayed - SCALABILITY ISSUES?
+## Why my pizza is delayed - SCALABILITY ISSUES?

-Is it because of the traffic on the road or did the oven just break?
+Is it because of the traffic on the road or did the pizza oven just break?
 No no, everything is working fine.
-Your order got delayed due to two main reasons -
+Your order got delayed due to two main reasons:

-* High **time to finality** of your transaction.
-The more the time to finality, the more the time it will take to confirm your transaction.
-On the Ethereum network, it is around 1 - 6 minutes.
+* High **time to finality** of your transaction - On the Ethereum network, it takes around 1 - 6 minutes for a transaction to be considered final.
+This is a combination of how long each block takes to be confirmed and also providing for multiple block confirmations to increase confidence that the transaction cannot be reverted for any reason.
+On **Polygon** network we get a blazingly fast finality of about 2 seconds.

-* Less number of **transactions per second** (tps).
-Our pizza site uses **Ethereum** network.
-It uses **PoW** consensus mechanism, which cannot scale to more than 15-20 tps.
-So if thousands of people are using the Ethereum network, then you have to wait for long, until your transaction is picked up by a validator.
+* A lower number of potential transactions per second (tps).
+Our pizza site uses the Ethereum network, which currently uses a Proof of Work consensus mechanism.
+As it is, Ethereum cannot scale to more than 15-20 tps.
+So if thousands of people are using the Ethereum network they have to wait for longer, until their transaction is picked up by a node.
+Whereas **Polygon** can achieve around 65000 tps.

 These are called **scalability issues** of the **Ethereum** network.

 ![](../../../.gitbook/assets/explaining-polygon-2-chart.png)

-## Who will process my pizza order, fastly? - MATIC
+## Who can process my pizza order quickly? - MATIC

 **Ethereum** is one of the most popular and secure blockchain networks, which is capable of running multi-purpose arbitrary transactions, which is defined by **smart contracts** (business logic). **But Ethereum is not scalable.**

-Broadly speaking, there are two ways to scale a blockchain viz. **Layer 1 scaling** and **Layer 2 scaling**.
+Broadly speaking, there are two ways to scale a blockchain: **Layer 1 scaling** and **Layer 2 scaling**.
 In layer 1 scaling, changes or improvements are made by upgrading the main blockchain protocol.
-Whereas in layer 2 scaling, we try to bypass scalability obstacles without tweaking the main protocol.
-It may use smart contracts for interacting with the main chain.
+With Layer 2 scaling, we try to bypass scalability obstacles without altering the main protocol.
+Polygon is an example of a Layer 2 scaling solution because it incorporates several different technologies to achieve a higher number of transactions per second, all of which are implemented separately from the main Ethereum or Matic networks.

 ![](../../../.gitbook/assets/explaining-polygon-3-scaling.png)

-Consider the main chain as a congested road, where at a time only 20 vehicles can pass.
-Now, this leads to long traffic jams, when around 100 vehicles approach.
+Consider the main blockchain as a congested road, where only 20 vehicles at a time can be moving.
+Obviously, this would lead to long traffic jams, whenever more vehicles approach and try to use the road at the same time.

-There are two solutions to overcome this issue.
-Either we can broaden the road so that more vehicles can pass at a time (layer 1 solution), or we can make another broad highway bypassing the road so that this would divert some traffic to the highway (layer 2 solutions).
+There are two obvious solutions to overcome this issue.
+Either we can broaden the road so that more vehicles can pass at a time (layer 1 solution), or we can make another broad highway bypassing the road so that this would divert some traffic to the highway (layer 2 solution).

 **Polygon Matic** focuses on layer 2 scaling.
 Some of the layer 2 scaling mechanisms -
 * State channels